House at 12 West Water Street

 The House at 12 West Water Street in Wakefield, Massachusetts is a rare local example of a Second Empire house.
-The wood-frame house was built around 1860, and has two full stories, and a third beneath the mansard roof.
+The wood-frame house was built around 1860, and has two full stories, with a third beneath the mansard roof.
 It is three bays wide, with a wide double-door entry, and a porch across the front with elaborately decorated posts.
 The house may have been built by Cyrus Wakefield, owner of the Wakefield Rattan Company, and sold to a company employee.
 A later owner was George Cox, who owned a billiard parlor in the town center.

 The house was listed on the National Register of Historic Places in 1989.